-The Glyphoscope was an alternative to the more expensive and advanced Vérascope camera.
+The Glyphoscope was an alternative to the more expensive Vérascope camera.
 It made stereo photography accessible for amateurs.
 The marketing slogan was: “Établi tout spécialement pour les débutants en photographie” (designed especially for beginners in photography).
 The camera was sold from 1905 until the end of the 1930s without changing significantly in design.

 Three models of the camera were available.
 They offered the same functionality but differed by shape, used materials and weight.
 The models 1 and 2 where made of bakelite and weighed 430 and 345 grams.
 Model 3 was made of wood and weighed 320 grams.
 A catalogue from 1913 shows all three models for the 45x107 format.
 Glyphoscopes that supported the 6x13 format were introduced later but were more rare.

-The camera's characteristics:
+The camera's features:

 - Two achromatic, fixed focussing lenses with a focal length of 54mm